-Sometimes, your data comes ith several bits of information in one column.
-Like a column with US states in the format
+Sometimes, your data comes with several pieces of information in one column.
+Like a column with U.S. states in the format

 US-TX.
 Or a column with companies and the product they sell: